Medical Policy: 01.01.18

 Available active cold therapy devices that operate by battery or electric powered pump that provide cooling and compression include, but are not limited to:

-For active cryotherapy/cryopneumatic compression devices, two recent studies reported that narcotic use is decreased and that patient satisfaction is higher.
+For combination active cryotherapy/compression (cryopneumatic) devices, two recent studies reported that narcotic use is decreased and that patient satisfaction is higher.
 However, no other outcome measures were improved, and one of the studies suffered from a low follow-up rate.
-Additional study is needed to permit conclusions regarding the effect of this technology with greater certainty.
+Additional studies are needed to permit conclusions regarding the effect of this technology with greater certainty.

 Although cold therapy has a long history as therapeutic entity in the treatment of soft tissue injury and in postoperative rehabilitation, the literature is conflicting on the efficacy of this treatment.
-In addition, there is insufficient evidence in the published, peer-reviewed scientific literature to demonstrate that the use of specialized devices that provide cooling and compression have a clinical benefit over the conventional, intermittent application of ice packs and wraps.
-Cooling devices, both passive or active pump controlled devices, that provide cooling and compression have no additional clinical utility or impact on health outcomes than the use of ice or compression wraps.
+In addition, there is insufficient evidence in the published, peer-reviewed scientific literature to demonstrate that the use of specialized devices that provide cooling or cooling and compression have a clinical benefit over the conventional, intermittent application of ice packs and wraps.
+Cooling devices, both passive or active pump controlled devices, that provide cooling or cooling and compression have no additional clinical utility or impact on health outcomes than the use of ice or compression wraps.
 It does appear that such devices may offer ease of application and are more convenient.
+Overall, the available literature is insufficient to document that the use of passive or active cooling systems is associated with a benefit beyond convenience, these devices are considered not medically necessary.

 Active and passive cooling devices are considered not medically necessary for all indications.